Meeks Bay is located 2 miles south of Tahoma along Highway 89 on the west shore of Lake Tahoe.

 Email: [email protected]

-Site is managed under permit with US Forest Service by California Land Management.
+Site is managed by concessionaire, California Land Management, under a special use permit with USDA Forest Service.
 No dogs allowed.

 KEEP IT CLEAN: Lake Tahoe is recognized as an Outstanding Natural Resource Water.
 Please, join your fellow beachgoers in protecting this special place!
 Begin by being an example to others: